raizen74/aws-mle/README.md

 To initiate automatic tuning in SageMaker, the engineer must provide the **dataset**, the **algorithm** to be used, and the **range of hyperparameters** to explore.
 A performance metric, such as accuracy or mean squared error, must be specified to evaluate the quality of different hyperparameter combinations.

 Searches for the most suitable version of a model by running training jobs based on the algorithm and objective criteria.
 You can use a **warm start tuning job to use the results from previous training jobs as a starting point**.
-SageMaker can use **early stopping** to compare the current objective metric against the median of the running average of the objective metric.
+SageMaker can use **early stopping** (AUTO setting) to compare the current objective metric against the median of the running average of the objective metric.

 - `IDENTICAL_DATA_AND_ALGORITHM` setting assumes the same input data and training image as the previous tuning jobs
 - `TRANSFER_LEARNING` setting can use different input data, hyperparameter ranges, and other hyperparameter tuning job parameters than the parent tuning jobs.

 ## SageMaker Autopilot

 Amazon SageMaker Autopilot offers **low-code** machine learning capabilities by automating the process of building, training, and tuning models while providing transparency into the model-building steps.
-Users provide a dataset and define the target variable, and Autopilot automatically preprocesses data, selects algorithms, and optimizes hyperparameters
+Users **provide a dataset and define the target variable**, and Autopilot automatically preprocesses data, selects algorithms, and optimizes hyperparameters

-It provides end-to-end automation for machine learning workflows, including data preprocessing, feature engineering, model training, and evaluation.
+It provides end-to-end automation for machine learning workflows, including data preprocessing, algorithm selection, feature engineering, model training, and evaluation.

+Workflow:

+- Load data from **s3**, CSV or Parquet
+- Select target column
+- Automatic model creation
+- Model notebook is available for visibility & control
+- Model leaderboard: Ranked list of recommended models, you can pick one
+- Deploy & Monitor the model, refine via notebook if needed.

+Features:

+- Can add human guidance
+- Access Via SageMaker Studio or AWS SDK
+- Problem class: Binary classification, multiclass classification, regression
-It evaluates multiple candidate models to determine their predictive power with minimal manual effort.
+- Algorithm types: Linear Learner, XGBoost, Deep Learning, Ensembles It evaluates multiple candidate models to determine their predictive power with minimal manual effort.

+Training modes:

+- `HPO (Hyperparameter optimization)`: Uses Linear Learner, XGBoost or DL, runs **up to 100 trials** for hyperparamer tunning, **if dataset < 100 MB uses Bayesian Optimization, else Multi-fidelity optimization**
+- `Ensemble`: Trains several base models using AutoGluon Library, wider range of models, including tree-based and DL.
+Runs 10 trials with different models and hyperparams, models are combined in an ensemble
+- Auto: `HPO` **if dataset > 100 MB** or it can not infer the dataset size (bucket hidden in VPC, contains +1000 items etc), else `Ensemble`

 It is fully managed, making it ideal for teams looking to quickly assess a dataset's suitability for predictive modeling.